Ivan Camilleri

 Ivan Philip Camilleri (born April 18, 1969) is a Maltese-Canadian prelate of the Catholic Church who currently serves as an auxiliary bishop of the Archdiocese of Toronto, having been appointed to the position in 2020.
-Before becoming a priest, he worked at Bell Canada Enterprises as an associate director of finance, as well as at Nortel and Marconi Canada.
+Before becoming a priest, he worked at Bell Canada Enterprises as an associate director of finance, and at Nortel and Marconi Canada.

 Early life, education, and career

 Camilleri was born in Sliema, Malta, on April 18, 1969.
 His family moved to Canada in 1980, when he was eleven, and he attended Philip Pocock Catholic Secondary School in Mississauga.
 Camilleri went on to study at Laurentian University, obtaining a Bachelor of Commerce in 1991.
 Two years later, he earned a Master of Business Administration from the Edinburgh Business School.

 He subsequently worked at Bell Canada Enterprises, Nortel, and Marconi, in various management positions in finance.
 Beginning in 2001, he attended St. Augustine's Seminary in Scarborough.
 On May 12, 2007, he was ordained to the Catholic priesthood at St. Michael's Cathedral Basilica by Thomas Christopher Collins, the Archbishop of Toronto at the time.